Siequnu/dionysius-client/README.md

 ## Structure

-This project contains two main components, an `express.js` store in `api/`, and a Vue3 PWA in `src/`
+This project contains two main components, an `express.js` backend in `api/`, and a Vue3 PWA in `src/`

 ### Tech stack